ray2501/tdbchikaricp/README.md

 And another example, using [Alibaba Druid](https://github.com/alibaba/druid) DataSource to test.
-You need add the package in your CLASSPATH:
+You need add Druid package in your CLASSPATH:

-    export CLASSPATH=$CLASSPATH:/home/danilo/Programs/druid-1.1.8.jar
+    export CLASSPATH=$CLASSPATH:/home/danilo/druid-1.1.8.jar

 Then you can create a Alibaba Druid DataSource and transfer it to our driver,